dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

            :align: center

     #.
-        Search for Python, and download the extension.
+        Search for `Python`, and download the extension.
 Make sure that it is from Microsoft.

         .. image:: /images/install/macos-package-managed-python.png
             :width: 200
             :align: center

     #.
-        Hereafter search for Jupyter, and download that extension as well.
+        Hereafter search for `Jupyter`, and download that extension as well.
 This also needs to be from Microsoft.

         .. image:: /images/install/macos-package-managed-jupyter.png
             :width: 200